 The 1-6 Period and Fiscal Year Management window provides options for advancing to the next fiscal year and archiving data from your previous fiscal accounting year.
-This window replaces the "close year" function in previous releases.
-Use this window to advance from one fiscal period to the next.
-If you are on period 12, use this window to advance to the first period of the next fiscal year.
+You use this window to advance from one fiscal period to the next.

+If you are on period 12 of your current fiscal year, use this window to advance to the first period of the next fiscal year.

-Beginning with the version 19.2 release, Sage 100 Contractor no longer requires you to close your fiscal year.
-If you are on period 12 of your current fiscal year, you can begin entering transactions for period 1 of the next fiscal year by selecting the next available fiscal year from the Posting Period window.
-Period 1 of the next fiscal year is available while you are still on your current year; periods 2-12 become available when you advance to the next fiscal year by clicking [Change Period].
+TIP: Period 1 of the next fiscal year is available while you are still on your current year.
+You can begin entering transactions for period 1 of the next fiscal year by selecting the next available fiscal year from the Posting Period window.
+Periods 2-12 become available when you advance to the next fiscal year by clicking [Change Period].